Qitmeer/Economic-model/Version_en/Economics_of_Qitmeer_Umayyad_Network_1.0.md

 Therefore, we give a set of gamification settings for locking positions and their incentives based on the basic theory of non-perfect information non-cooperative dynamic games.
 We will set up two lockup pools, A and B, and allocate lockup incentives each period according to the lockup of each pool.
 The lock-up incentive received by users will consist of two parts: the basic incentive and the competitive incentive.
 By default, pool A is a staking pool for miners, while pool B is a staking pool for regular coin holders.
 The basic incentive for the current period will be equally distributed to pool A and B, and then proportionally distributed to all the current cumulative lock funds based on the amount and lock time of each.

-The allocation of basic incentive for each period will be set at a certain threshold, i.e. the higher the lock volume, the more incentive you will get.
-Pool A and pool B have the same basic incentive and the same lock threshold, only when the cumulative locking volume reaches the corresponding threshold will you get the corresponding percentage of basic incentive.
+A certain threshold will be set for the basic incentive allocation of each period, i.e., the higher the locking amount, the more incentive will be obtained.
+And only when the cumulative locking amount reaches the corresponding threshold, the corresponding percentage of basic incentive can be obtained.

 Poll A and B will compete for the winner according to the newly added locking volume in each period, and the winner will get the competition incentive in the current period.
 If the newly added locking volume of pool A is larger than pool B in the current period and the difference is higher than 10,000 meer, pool A will get the competitive incentive as the winner; if the newly added locking volume of pool B is larger than pool A in the current period and the difference is higher than 10,000 meer, pool B will get the competitive incentive as the winner; if the difference is less than 10,000 meer, there is no winner and the competitive incentive in the current period will be allocated to the eco-fund.
 The competitive incentive received by the wining locking pool will be allocated to the current period's newly added locking funds in proportion to the amount of each locking funds in this pool.